Want the best of VICE News straight to your inbox? Sign up here.

 The changes have left candidates scrambling for attention, donations, and, in some cases, even the signatures they need to get on the ballot.
 Like the rest of the country, elected office-seekers are now trying to maintain connection through casual online interaction, like posting workout or cooking videos.

-“Traditional campaigning is over as we know it,” said Dan Meyers, head of the communications firm APCO Worldwide and an adviser to Republican political campaigns for 15 years.
+“Traditional campaigning is over as we know it,” said Dan Meyers, senior director and head of advocacy for APCO Worldwide’s public affairs practice and an adviser to Republican political campaigns for 15 years.
 “Candidates are being forced to meet their constituencies where they are and on their own terms: online via specific apps or platforms, and in their homes by phone or traditional mail.”

 “With this new environment,” he said, “the power of incumbency likely gets even stronger.”